 Flu season at St. Michael’s

-St. Michael’s first priority is the safety of our patients and staff, and that includes protecting our patients and staff from influenza (flu).
+Our first priority is the safety of our patients and staff, and that includes protecting our patients and staff from influenza (flu).
 The flu can be dangerous to hospital patients.
 Here’s what you need to know.

-Thank you for helping us protect our patients from the flu.
+Thank you for helping us protect our patients and staff from the flu.

 Have more questions?
 Additional information can be found at: